ankitjangiid/Insta-API/README.md

 -> Verified Accounts following the user

 Also You can find out the 'Following' and 'Followers' list.
+To find the list of followings and followers uncomment the line 39 and 72.

 ## How to Run